Splitting quaternion algebras over quadratic number fields: Quaternion algebras

 \subsection{Algorithmic results}

 Now we review some algorithmic results concerning quaternion algebras and quadratic forms over $\mathbb{Q}$.
+Note that we only consider deterministic and randomized polynomial-time algorithms (which may use oracles for factoring integers).
+In this note every randomized algorithm is of Las Vegas type.
 In this section we consider an algebra to be given as a collection of structure constants, which means the following.
 Let $\A$ be an algebra over the field $K$.
 Let $a_1,\dots, a_m$ be a $K$-basis of $\A$.
 Then the products of the basis elements can be expressed as the $K$-linear combination of the basis elements:

 The $\gamma_{ijk}\in K$ are called structure constants.
 Note that specifying $\A$ with structure constants is equivalent to giving $\A$ by its regular representation. \begin{example} Let $H_K(\alpha,\beta)$ be a quaternion algebra with the quaternion basis $1,u,v,uv$.
-Then every element is given by a $4\times 4$ matrix:
+Then every basis element is given by a $4\times 4$ matrix:

 \end{example}